FairwindsOps/rok8s-scripts/README.md

 by specifying the `KUBECTL_VERSION` envrionmental variable.
 Default: `v1.4.0`.

 ### prepare-kubectl
-Initializes the Kubernetes config to be used with kubectl.
-There are 2 modes of operation, with an environment variable to store the config, or using `gcloud`.

-If `KUBECONFIG_DATA` is defined this script will `base64 --decode` and place the value into `~/.kube/config` to be used by kubectl.
+Initializes the Kubernetes config to be used with kubectl using a base64-encoded config file from the `KUBECONFIG_DATA` variable.
+If `KUBECONFIG_DATA` is defined this script will `base64 --decode` and place the value into `KUBECONFIG` to be used by kubectl.

 To generate a `KUBECONFIG_DATA` value you can use `cat ~/.kube/config | base64`.

-If `KUBECONFIG_DATA` is not defined then the script will check for environment variables used for `gcloud`.
+### prepare-gcloud
+Uses `gcloud` to download and configure `kubectl`, configures Docker to use Container Registry and sets the default GCP projecct.
 This requires:

 * `CLUSTER_NAME` - The short name of the cluster as shown in the GKE dashboard
 * `GCP_ZONE` - The zone of the cluster
 * `GCP_PROJECT` - The GCP project name (as passed to `gcloud` with `--project`)
+* `GCLOUD_KEY` - The base64-encoded service account credentials

+### prepare-awscli
+Uses `aws` to configure Docker to use ECR.
+This requires:

+* `AWS_ECR_ACCOUNT_ID` - The account ID for the ECR account to use.
+* `AWS_DEFAULT_REGION` - The region to use
+* Standard AWS credentials for `aws`

 ## Assumptions